Le Cordon Bleu Class Action Lawsuit and Student Loans

 Le Cordon Bleu’s class-action lawsuit was one of the many incidents where the officials and students accused the university of inappropriate and fraudulent actions.

 Student loans are one of the problematic issues that have been taken to the US courts in recent years.
-The universities, colleagues, and the types of organizations used a variety of ways to cheat the students and force them to take the loans for attending.
+The universities, colleagues, and types of organizations used a variety of ways to cheat the students and force them to take loans to attend.
 These actions led students to borrow the money, and afterward, they could not handle the debt amount.
-This article aims to cover the issues regarding one of those fraudulent universities, which are Le Cordon Bleu, and analyze the class action lawsuit against this organization.
+This article will cover the issues regarding one of those fraudulent universities, Le Cordon Bleu, and analyze the class action lawsuit against this organization.
 Let’s start with the recent news regarding the matter.

-There are various reasons why so many people are into student loans, such as unemployment, and more.
-But most importantly, students take the loans to build a better future to pay back the money as they earn.
+There are various reasons why so many people are into student loans, such as unemployment.
+But most importantly, students take loans to build a better future to pay back the money they earn.

 Those students get victimized by the fraudulent actions of the universities and try to find ways to cope with those issues.
-The programs like student loan forgiveness, student loan consolidation, pay as you earn are intending to help out those students.
+The programs like student loan forgiveness, student loan consolidation, and pay-as-you-earn are intended to help those students.

 News on the Issue

-paragraphs, we will talk about those possibilities separately and give you instructions
+In the following paragraphs, we will talk about those possibilities separately and give you instructions regarding the process.

 Two Major Programs for Dealing with Le Cordon Bleu Student Loan Debt